Hackathon: Structure

 Hackathons typically start with communication via a presentation or a web page from the hosting organization that mentions the objectives, terms, and details of the hackathon.
 Developers register to participate in the hackathon and are qualified after the organization screens their background and skills.

 When the hackathon event begins, the participating individuals or teams start their programming work.
 The administrator of the hackathon is typically able to answer questions and offer help when their issues come up in the event.

 Hackathons can last several hours to several days.
 For hackathons that last 24 hours or longer, especially competitive ones, eating is often informal, with participants often subsisting on food like pizza and energy drinks.
 Sometimes sleeping is informal as well, with participants sleeping on-site with sleeping bags.

 At the end of hackathons, there are usually a series of demonstrations in which each group presents their results.
-To capture the great ideas and work-in-progress often people post a video of the demonstrations, blog about results with screenshots and details, share links and progress on social media, suggest a place for open source code and generally make it possible for people to share, learn from and possibly build from the ideas generated and initial work completed.
+To capture the ideas and work-in-progress, people often post a video of the demonstrations, blog about results with screenshots and details, share links and progress on social media, suggest a place for open source code and generally make it possible for people to share, learn from, and possibly build from the ideas generated and initial work completed.

 There is sometimes a contest element as well, in which a panel of judges select the winning teams, and prizes are given.
 At many hackathons, the judges are made up of organisers and sponsors.
 At BarCamp-style hackathons, that are organised by the development community, such as iOSDevCamp, the judges are usually made up of peers and colleagues in the field.
 Such prizes are sometimes a substantial amount of money: a social gaming hackathon at the TechCrunch Disrupt conference offered $250,000 in funding to the winners, while a controversial 2013 hackathon run by Salesforce.com had a payout of $1 million to the winners, billed as the largest-ever prize.